 Where Nature Crafts Art: The Sahyadris

-The Sahyadri range, also known as the Western Ghats are globally recognised as biodiversity hotspots and are included in the UNESCO World Heritage sites list.
+The Sahyadri range, also known as the Western Ghats are globally recognized as biodiversity hotspots and are included in the UNESCO World Heritage sites list.
 Hrishikesh Talwalkar walks us through the natural wonders of the Sahyadris.